The Polish Colony in Harbin, Manchuria

 Map location the Polish Colony in Harbin.

-It is estimated that at the peak of the Polish colony in Harbin, which was between 1917 and 1920, up to 10,000 Poles lived in Harbin.
+It is estimated that, at the peak of the Polish colony in Harbin between 1917 and 1920, up to 10,000 Poles lived there.
 Source: Naukowcy poszukują śladów po polskich współzałożycielach chińskiego miasta.
 (Historians are looking for traces of the Polish colonisers of the Chinese city).
-Nauka w Polsce.
+Source: Nauka w Polsce.
 In Polish.

 Introduction

-Towards the end of the 19th century, Russia wanted to build a railway line that would join the Russian cities of Chita and Vladivostok and, at the same time, link up to the existing Trans Siberian Railway.
-The shortest route between the two cities was through Manchuria in China.
-The project included a branch line to Port Arthur in the city of Dalian on the banks of the Yellow Sea.
-Port Arthur is known today as Lyushunkou District in Dalian.
+Towards the end of the 19th century, Russia planned a railway line to connect the Russian cities of Chita and Vladivostok, linking them to the Trans-Siberian Railway.
+The shortest route was through Manchuria in China.
+The project also included a branch line to Port Arthur, now known as Lushunkou District in Dalian, located on the Yellow Sea.

 Chinese Eastern Railway

-In 1896, the Chinese government gave the project their approval, thus allowing Russia to construct the Chinese Eastern Railway through Manchuria.
+In 1896, the Chinese government approved the project, allowing Russia to construct the Chinese Eastern Railway through Manchuria.
 This railway is sometimes referred to in English as the Trans-Manchurian Railway.
 Source: Giza, Andrzej.
 Polacy z Mandżurii Dzieje kolonii polskiej w Harbinie.
 Pages 44 & 48.

 Image: Chinese Eastern Railway: Voland77 derivative work: Vmenkov, CC BY-SA 3.0.